wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/saas-integrations/sfdc46/working-with-salesforce-client/README.md

-# Working with Salesforce client
+# Working with Salesforce Client

 Ballerina is an open-source programming language that empowers developers to integrate their system easily with the support of connectors.
 In this guide, we are mainly focusing on using Ballerina Salesforce client.